 A residence permit may be granted on grounds of family ties in Finland, employment or studies, Finnish descent, return migration, on humanitarian grounds or for other exceptional reasons.

 Almost all the applications can be submitted online.
-Steps for a residence permit application:
+The direct address is https://enterfinland.fi/.

-It is difficult to estimate the processing time.
-If additional documents are required during the process, it will affect the processing time.
-The Embassy has no influence over processing times at the Finnish Immigration Service.
+It is difficult to give any exact guide on processing times.
+Requests for supplementary documentation are bound to affect the processing time.
+The Embassy or Consulate has no influence over processing times at the Finnish Immigration Service.

-Expected processing times are listed at the Finnish Immigration Service's website.
+Average processing times are listed on the Finnish Immigration Service website.

 Applicants whose permit application is approved will receive a biometric residence permit card.
 The card is valid for up to five years and must subsequently be renewed.
-Applications for a renewed residence permit card can only be filed with the local police in Finland.
+Applications for a renewed residence permit card can only be filed with the Finnish Immigration Service in Finland.

 The residence permit card is not tied to a specific passport, but the personal information in both documents must be identical.
 In other words the residence permit card must be renewed to reflect any changes in the passport’s personal information.

-You may live and travel in Finland and leave the country and re-enter during the validity of the residence permit.
-Right to work debends on the grounds the permit was issued.
-The restrictions for working in Finland are always stated in the decision.
+A person who holds a residence permit may live and travel in Finland and leave the country and re-enter during the validity of the residence permit.
+Persons who hold a worker’s residence permit are furthermore entitled to work in Finland.

 A fixed-term or permanent residence permit is revoked if the foreign national has moved permanently out of Finland or if they have remained outside the country for two years without interruption, with the intention of staying there permanently.